 Just don’t.
-References to lawyer, lawsuits and legal matter tend to make their way into medical and other records.
-Clever defense counsel may use these statement to make it appear your only concern is money.
+References to lawyers, lawsuits, and legal matters tend to make their way into medical and other records.
+Clever defense counsel may use these statements to make it appear your only concern is money.
 Don’t discuss your case with others.

 . . . and don’t post about your case.

-Social media such as Facebook, Twitter and other websites and electronic communications are open to the public.
+Social media such as Facebook, Twitter, and other websites and electronic communications are open to the public.
 Courts have ordered employees to give up their Facebook passwords.
-Cases have been ruined because the injured person talked, blogged or posted about their case on one of these places.
-Lawyers and insurance companies routinely look for these things on line.
-Never discuss your case, your lawyers, your injuries or anything else relevant to your claim.
+Cases have been ruined because the injured person talked, blogged, or posted about their case in one of these places.
+Lawyers and insurance companies routinely look for these things online.
+Never discuss your case, your lawyers, your injuries, or anything else relevant to your claim.
 Do not show attorney letters to you nor formal emails to anyone.
 Keep all of this very private until the case is complete.
 Saying the wrong thing can only harm or destroy your case and cost you money.
-Some clients are tempted to share letters or email from their lawyer.
-In the past, clients have on rare occasion taken in such correspondence to their doctors or employers.
+Some clients are tempted to share letters or emails from their lawyers.
+In the past, clients have on rare occasions taken in such correspondence to their doctors or employers.
 The letters then are subject to subpoena and may fall into the hands of the opposing lawyers.
 That may hurt your case and would constitute a waiver of attorney-client privileged communications.